The Balmoral, a Rocco Forte Hotel

 You will be met at the front door by the doormen who are kilted up to the nines, and you will often pass the odd bagpiper if for any reason you weren't in the mood already.
 Rocco Forte puts a great deal of emphasis on service, and around every corner the staff are there to help; quite often they remember your name.

-The 168 Rooms and Suites use a color scheme which reflects the wild colors of Scotland - the greens from vast, misty moors and purples from Scottish heather, yet the colors are softly muted with only the odd dash of tartan.
+The 168 Rooms and Suites use a colour scheme which reflects the wild colours of Scotland - the greens from vast, misty moors and purples from Scottish heather, yet the colours are softly muted with only the odd dash of tartan.

 The dining is exceptional, and you have to try Number 1, suitably deserving of its Michelin Star.
 Hadrian's offers contemporary dining.
 Sit back and relax at Palm Court for afternoon tea, or The Balmoral Bar for a pre-dinner drink.
 If you like your whisky, then Scotch is the place to go - and they have over 400 on offer and we particularly find the tweed sofas very relaxing.